MikalDev/FunkyQuadZ-Public/README.md

   - 2D background bottom layer.
   - 3D FQZ layer (with FQZCamera control)
   - 2D HUD layer (with 0,0 parllax) for text, score, player stats, etc.
 # FQZCamera plugin - Camera control
 - This can be used separately or together with FQZ.
-- Each layer requires a FQZ with Camera Control (CC) enabled.
+- Each layer which needs 3D camera control requires a FQZCamera.
-- The FQZ w/ CC must be on the bottom of the layer (so it updates the camera MV matrix before other drawing occurs.)
+- The FQZCamera must be on the bottom of the layer and withing the viewport (so it updates the camera MV matrix before other drawing occurs.)
 - Control the camera view by changing Camera Position (viewer) and Look Position (target).
 For most cases restrict the gamer rotation to not rotate beyond straight up or straight down.
 For full rotation, use the FQZCamera ACEs to control the 'Up Vector' and keep it ortogonal to the camera direction defined by the Camera Position and Look At position.
+To read more on 'Up Vector' see [Up Vector](http://learnwebgl.brown37.net/07_cameras/camera_introduction.html)

 # Support
 Please use the github issue list for support, so we can track questions, bugs, enhancement requests.